-This booklet provides our students and families with information that will assist in the transition through Years 9 and 10.
-The booklet helps streamline the Parent Information Evening that will be held in the second week of Term One.
+This booklet provides our students and families with information, which will assist with the transition into the first two years of Secondary School.
+The booklet helps to streamline the Parent Information Evening, held in the first week of Term One.